& Burlesque History & Lingo

 At first, burlesque shows were considered coarse but still suitable for respectable men and women who enjoyed rough humor and the occasional leggy chorine.
 But by the late 1920s frank sexual content came to define burlesque, coinciding with an up-tick in sexual content in movies and in popular culture as a whole.
 You'll hear many stories about the "first striptease," one story as apocryphal as the next and all sounding like the fanciful plot of the movie The Night They Raided Minsky's.
 When producer Billy Minsky introduced striptease acts into his shows in 1908, burlesque reached its penultimate form as steamy, seamy entertainment suitable for men only.
 The shows became largely striptease with a liberal dose of blue comedy, a kind of racy and explicit forbidden pleasure with which movies and radio couldn't begin to compete.
 Minsky even boosted ticket sales by hiring strippers whose acts had been censored in other towns, billing them as "the act that was too hot for Boston [or wherever]", and added a runway extending into the first rows of seats from center stage (many other houses followed suit).

 Nonetheless, burlesque was solid entertainment that was thoroughly enjoyed by its audience.
-Dixie Evans, once billed as "The Marilyn Monroe of Burlesque" and now proprietor of the Burlesque Hall of Fame in Las Vegas, explains the popularity of burlesque: "Every major city in the United States had at least two or three burlesque theaters.
+The late Dixie Evans, once billed as "The Marilyn Monroe of Burlesque", explained the popularity of burlesque: "Every major city in the United States had at least two or three burlesque theaters.
 Cleveland had five burlesque theaters!
 You had a lot of working people.
 Prior to burlesque, they would pay quite a few dollars to go to some big show [with] long, drawn-out plots, and their minds would wander: 'How we gonna put food on the table for the family, how am I gonna get a job, what am I doing here?'
 But for 25’, there were no plots, there was no storyline, and the working people can relate to that dumb, stupid comic on the stage who was trying to scramble and get by.
 So that's why the burlesque theaters flourished, especially during the 30s and the 40s.
 We did three shows a day.
 Ten in Norfolk, when the fleet was in."

 And burlesque comics originated almost every gag and storyline used in television comedies today.
 Take comedian Joey Faye, for example.
 His trademark routines "Niagara Falls" and "Floogle Street" were translated to film word for word by the Three Stooges, Abbott and Costello and Lucille Ball.
 In "Niagara Falls" the straight man meets a down-and-outer whose life has been ruined by an unfaithful wife, and who goes berserk at the mention of Niagara Falls, where he caught her and the man who stole her: "Slooooowly I turned, step by step, inch by inch" he narrates, quickly working himself into a frenzy as he recalls the confrontation and re-enacts his rage on the hapless straight man who is repeatedly tricked into mentioning Niagara Falls and suffering the abuse.
 The audience roars in rising waves of laughter as they recognize that the straight man has let himself in for another beating as they hear "NIAGARA FALLS!
 Slooooowly I turned " again.
 In "Floogle Street," the straight is lost in the city, trying to deliver a carton of straw hats to the Susquehanna Hat Company on Floogle Street.
 Each passerby he asks for directions has a different reason to fly into a rage at the mention of the company or the street, destroying the hats one by one.